bhauman/bhauman.github.com/drafts/clojurescript-dots-game.md

 {% endhighlight %}

+This code follows the same pattern used above to create the draw channel.
+It maps the mouse position coordinated to dot positions and prevents duplicate messages for individual dots.
+We will probably receive several messages for each dot as we swipe over them.
+It is better to eliminate these extra messages and provide as nice clean stream of draw actions to the channels consumers.

+By the way, I keep using this pattern repeatedly and thus its starting to ask for a higher level abstraction.
+This case probably calls for a macro, but that's for another time.

 You can see this code in action if you use your mouse to swipe over the dots below.

 <style>
 .logger {